The ZwAllocateVirtualMemory routine reserves, commits, or both, a region of pages within the user-mode virtual address space of a specified process.

 - ZeroBits [in]

-Specifies the number of high-order address bits that must be zero in the base address of the section view.
+The number of high-order address bits that must be zero in the base address of the section view.
 This value must be less than 21 and is used only when the operating system determines where to allocate the region, as when BaseAddress is NULL.

 - RegionSize [in, out]